mynodebtc/mynode_docs/docs/lightning/create.md

 # Create Lightning Wallet

-To create a Lightning wallet on your myNode, first, click on the "Lightning Wallet" button on the main myNode page.
+To create a Lightning wallet on your MyNode, first, click on the "Lightning Wallet" button on the main MyNode page.
 Next click "Create Wallet" and you will be given a seed phrase.

 **This phrase is critical and anyone with this phrase has access to your wallet.
 Write this phrase down for a backup and do not share it with anyone!**